ossf/tac/process/project-lifecycle.md

 To be accepted to incubating stage, a project must meet the sandbox stage requirements plus:

-* Document that it is being used successfully in production by at least three independent end users which, in the TAC’s judgement, are of adequate quality and scope.
+* Document that it is being used successfully in production by at least three independent adopters which, in the TAC’s judgement, are of adequate quality and scope.
 * Have a healthy number of maintainers.
 A maintainer is defined as someone with the commit bit; i.e., someone who can accept and merge contributions to some or all of the project.
 * Demonstrate a substantial ongoing flow of commits and merged contributions.
 * Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgement over the level of activity that is adequate to meet these criteria